capacitor-community/firebase-crashlytics/README.md

 ### Android

-See [Add Firebase Crashlytics to your app](https://firebase.google.com/docs/crashlytics/get-started?platform=android#add-sdk) and follow the instructions to set up your app correctly.
+See [Add the Firebase Crashlytics plugin to your app](https://firebase.google.com/docs/crashlytics/get-started?platform=android#add-plugin) and follow the instructions to set up your app correctly.

 #### Variables